 CoinShares research head James Butterfill called the $1.72B in weekly ETF outflows a sentiment shock, not a structural break.
 Geopolitics and shifting rate expectations drove the move.

-Alpha Score of 54 reflects moderate overall profile with poor momentum, weak value, strong quality, strong sentiment.
+Alpha Score of 57 reflects moderate overall profile with weak value, strong quality, moderate sentiment.
+Based on 3 of 4 signals – score is capped at 90 until remaining data ingests.

 Digital asset funds saw heavy withdrawals over the past week as macro tensions and shifting rate expectations hit risk assets.
 CoinShares research head James Butterfill called the move a sentiment shock rather than a structural crisis.